michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 Since `path` is the first argument we could also read in the data by just writing `read_xls("reports/StaffDoses_1.xls")`.
 It is of course faster to type but on the other side makes the code harder to read if you don't know the function.
 The second thing to note is that there are a lot of other mandatory arguments but they all have a default value.
 For example `col_names` is set to `TRUE` by default and this will cause the function to regard the first line in the Excel file as column names and not as data.

-### Fixing the column names
+### Fixing the Column Names
-Reading the Excel file with the function `read_xls` from the package `readxl` gives a decent first result.
+Reading the Excel file with the function `read_xls` gives a decent first result.
 A few things should be changed though in order to work with the data properly.
 There are a lot of coding style guides out there^[[Coding style, coding etiquette](https://blog.r-hub.io/2022/03/21/code-style/)] but we are going to adhere to the following convention of naming the variables (column titles)^[[Social Science Computing Cooperative - Naming Variables](https://sscc.wisc.edu/sscc/pubs/DWE/book/4-2-naming-variables.html)]:

 > * Use only lower case.
 > * Use the underscore, "_" as a replacment for spaces to separate words (called __snake coding__).